AkhilGurrapu/snowmigration/CROSS_SCHEMA_FIX_SUMMARY.md

-# Cross-Schema Dependency Handling - Implementation Summary
+# Cross-Schema Dependency Handling & Requested Objects Fix - Implementation Summary

-## Critical Issue Identified
+## Critical Issues Identified and Fixed

+### Issue 1: Cross-Schema Dependencies Not Captured

 **User's Discovery**: The original implementation did NOT capture schema information from `GET_LINEAGE()`, which meant:
 - All dependencies were assumed to be in the same schema
 - Cross-schema dependencies would be created in the wrong schema
 - This would break the migration for any objects with dependencies across multiple schemas

+### Issue 2: Requested Objects Not Included

+**Critical Bug**: Objects explicitly requested for migration were NOT included if they had zero upstream dependencies:
+- Only dependencies found by GET_LINEAGE were added to `migration_share_objects`
+- The requested objects themselves were never explicitly added
+- **Result**: Objects with no dependencies would be completely excluded from migration

 ## Example of the Problem